 In your sophomore year, you will start to explore the concentrations and whether or not you will have any majors or minors outside of the Carroll School.
 You will also start thinking about studying abroad and the many considerations that will shape your decision—where to go, when to go, what to study.
 Using the 4-Year Course Plan that you created in Portico, you will be able to map out how this will all fit into your schedule.
 Outside of the classroom, you are probably continuing to get involved in clubs and activities and may start taking on leadership roles.

 - Faculty Advisor: You will have an assigned individual faculty advisor in the Carroll School.
-Most sophomores are still exploring their concentration options so your faculty advisor assigned to you will likely not be in your concentration area.
+Most sophomores are still exploring their concentration options so your faculty advisor assigned to you might not be in your concentration area.

-- Senior Peer Advisors: You will have access to Senior Peer Advisors who will hold weekly drop-in hours.
+- Peer Advisors: You will have access to the E&Y Peer Advisors who will hold weekly drop-in hours.

 - Advising Events: